OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 Private subnets house components which should not have direct internet access.
 The subnet will likely contain network routing to connect it to public subnets, to receive internet traffic in a structured and protected way.
 Private subnets are great for:
   - Databases and data stores.
   - Backend servers and associated file systems.
-  - Anything which is deemed too sensitive for direct internet access.
+  - Anything deemed too sensitive for direct internet access.

 #### Simple Architecture Example
 Consider the simple architecture diagram below.
 A VPC will house all of the components for the application, but elements will be in a specific subnet depending on its role within the system.
-The normal flow for an interaction with this application might look like:
+The normal flow for interacting with this application might look like:

-1. Access to the application through some sort of internet gateway, API gateway or other internet facing component.
+1. Accessing the application through some sort of internet gateway, API gateway or other internet facing component.
 2. This gateway connects to a load balancer or a web server in a public subnet.
 Both components provide public facing functions and are secured accordingly.
 3. These components then interact with their appropriate backend counterparts, a database or backend server, contained in a private VPC.
 This connections are more limited, preventing extraneous access to the possibly "soft" backend systems.